dekomote/narcissist/README.rst

 Developing Services
 ===================

-Narcissist was built around the idea that everyone can make a servis, drop it in a folder and just reference to it.
+Narcissist was built around the idea that everyone can make a service, drop it in a folder and just reference to it.
 To build your own service, check on this example:

 Open up a file called foo.py - the file name and the class name should be the same, but please - lowercase files, CamelCase classes.